 Madhavendra Puri sowed the seed of ecstatic love for Krsna within this material world and then departed.
 That seed later became a great tree in the form of Sri Caitanya Mahaprabhu.

 yei iha sune, sei bada bhagyavan

 I have incidentally described the passing away of Madhavendra Puri.
 Anyone who hears this must be considered very fortunate.

 Madhavendra Puri was so detached that he would never beg or ask for food.
-If someone offered him some food, he would eat a little.
-Otherwise, he would fast.
-He depended completely on the mercy of the Lord and made no effort to get food.
+If someone offered him food, he would eat a little; otherwise, he would fast.
+He depended completely on the mercy of the Lord.

 pratisthara bhaye puri gela palana